outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - generative query: change content-creation direction & other variables, from story => emotions to emotions => structure applied to emotion-triggering tools
     - brain-development games: apply AI & brain-scanning to identify missing functionality in brains & generate game to develop that function
       - generative query: use output of game (learning) as input assumption for learning intents using games as intent-fulfillment resource

-  - diagram with over-simplification error & other error types

   - diagram for structures of emergence
     - example: 1-1 input/output relationship up an interaction layer, where extra resources that dont dissolve immediately on the higher interaction layer aggregate & form core structures like combinations, where interactions between combinations & sequences have different dynamics than the individual output interacting with other individual outputs